GerardoMunoz/picon/README.md

 # picon

-picon.py es un programa en Python para conectarse con un puerto UART
+picon.py is a Python program to use a UART port